Sid Cutter 1983

 Jim "Badtoe" Benson 1998

 One of the biggest and least-appreciated jobs at Balloon Fiesta is that of Field Manager – the person who oversees the army of people and multitude of tasks and details involved in creating a “city” on the balloon field that can meet the needs of 100,000 spectators and participants.
 It was Jim “Badtoe” Benson who laid the groundwork for turning this function into a professional operation.
-Badtoe (affectionately referred to as “Field God”), was Field Manager from 1990 until his death in 1996, just as the Balloon Fiesta was transitioning to its permanent home at Balloon Fiesta Park.
+Badtoe (affectionately referred to as “Field God”), was Field Manager from 1990 through 1996, just as the Balloon Fiesta was transitioning to its permanent home at Balloon Fiesta Park.

 Aubrey Cookman 1998